 Reading at Redscope

-* Skills are taught to develop the ability to read for meaning
+- Skills are taught to develop the ability to read for fluency, prosody and understanding

 Our English curriculum is designed to promote good outcomes for pupils by providing children with the opportunity to develop their speaking and listening into reading and writing skills.
 We use the National Curriculum objectives to inform our planning and progression documents to ensure that skills are being built on in each year group.
 Cross-curricular links are planned for, ensuring each year group covers a range of writing genres linked to their curriculum topics throughout the year to ensure that skills are being practised and knowledge and understanding is being applied to other curriculum areas.
 Each year group has specific genres, ensuring that during their time at Redscope Primary, they have developed mastery of a wide range of writing styles for a range of different purposes.

-* We encourage and promote ‘Talk for Writing’ in Key Stage One and Lower Key Stage Two
+- We encourage and promote ‘Talk for Writing’

-* Pre-cursive (KS1) and cursive (KS2) handwriting is used to support spelling, speed and overall presentation in line with the Sheffield Structured Handwriting Scheme.
+- Pre-cursive (KS1) and cursive (KS2) handwriting is used to support spelling, speed and overall presentation in line with the Sheffield Structured Handwriting Scheme.

 Grammar, punctuation and spelling is taught in discrete teaching sessions at our school to ensure that children have a secure understanding of grammatical structures, word classes, accurate punctuation use and spelling patterns.
 Children are given the opportunity to practise skills during these sessions which can then be applied in writing sessions in English and other curriculum areas.
 We use the Rising Stars scheme for spelling to ensure that spelling patterns are being taught consistently across school.